hugogirard/RagMultilanguageDemo/README.md

 **Best for**: Static document collections that can be batch-translated, especially when English embedding models significantly outperform multilingual alternatives.

-#### Strategy 3️⃣: Hybrid Dual-Vector (Best of Both Worlds)

-**Approach**: Store both native language vectors and English-translated vectors for each document.

-**Pros**:
-- ✅ Flexibility to search in either space based on query language
-- ✅ Better coverage across all language scenarios
-- ✅ Can boost results based on language matching
-- ✅ Reduces risk of translation errors affecting retrieval

-**Cons**:
-- ❌ Higher storage costs (2x vectors)
-- ❌ More complex indexing pipeline
-- ❌ Still requires translation infrastructure
-- ❌ Query logic is more sophisticated

-**Best for**: Production systems where retrieval quality is critical and storage costs are acceptable.

 ### 📚 Expert Guidance & Best Practices

 Based on guidance from Microsoft Azure Search and Azure AI teams, here are key recommendations: